AN INTRODUCTION BY RICHARD LAYMAN AND JULIE M. RIVETT

 Something tickled the bridge of his nose.
 His hand came away red.
 A stinging was in the center of his forehead.
 He snatched up the mirror.
 Eric’s face, white and twisted by terror, looked at him.
 From the hole in Eric’s forehead blood still trickled.

 Screaming, Norman Bacher bolted out of the house.
 Two men — a telegraph operator and a brakeman — were across the street, walking toward the station.
-He dashed over to him and began shrieking his confession into their astonished faces.
+He dashed over to them and began shrieking his confession into their astonished faces.
 He gestured wildly.
 The triangular piece of looking-glass — its dagger-sharp apex stained freshly red — sailed out of his hand, and shattered on the sidewalk with a tinkling that was like the distant laughter of children.